 - aluminium die casting produces a better product

 - we weld correctly

 - we only do high quality powder coating

-- we use lacquer application that lasts up to 15 years
+- we use lacquer application that lasts

 - we only use mail order packaging.